 Besides sit-ups, you can also do other popular ab exercises like crunches, Russian twists, and leg raises on the sit-up bench.

-If you reach the point where doing these exercises with just your body weight is not challenging enough you can consider doing them with extra external weights like a weighted vest, weight plates, or dumbbells.
+If you reach the point where doing these exercises with just your body weight is not challenging enough you can consider doing them with extra external weights like a short weighted vest, weight plates, or dumbbells.

 4. Ab wheel